coderofsalvation/midi-soundfont-sidecarfile-specification/RFC_SF_SIDECARFILE.md

 - If no sidecar file is found, the media player SHOULD fall back to its default soundfont or configured soundfont settings.
 - symlinked (or windows junctioned) soundfonts should be allowed (to preserve space)

+> In case of online players: `HTTP HEAD` requests can be used to check for soundfont-sidecar-files.

 4. **Implementation Notes:**

 - This spec is designed to be lightweight and easy to implement, encouraging broad adoption across various media players and platforms.